William Knox Schroeder: Background

+Kent State shootings and death

 Schroeder was killed by a single shot in the chest from an M-1 Garand battle rifle.
 According to reports, he was not taking part in the Vietnam War protests that preceded the shootings, but simply walking between classes.
 He, along with Sandra Scheuer, was caught in the gunfire.
-His college roommate, Lou Cusella, stated that he believed Schroeder was trying to flee when shot.
-"Bill was 332 feet away from the nearest National Guardsman, not much of a threat.
+His college roommate, Louis Cusella, stated that he believed Schroeder was trying to flee when shot: "Bill was 332 feet away from the nearest National Guardsman, not much of a threat.
 He was shot with a folder in his hand."
 Official reports stated that Schroeder was actually 382 feet from the National Guard at the time he was shot, while lying on the ground facing away from the Guardsmen.
 The bullet entered his left chest at the seventh rib, piercing his left lung, and some fragments exited from the top of his left shoulder.
 He died almost an hour later while in a hospital undergoing surgery.
 Sandra Scheuer was shot in the neck and also died.
 Two other students were killed in the shootings: Allison Krause and Jeffrey Miller.

 The shootings led to protests and a national student strike, causing hundreds of campuses to close because of both violent and non-violent demonstrations.
 The Kent State campus remained closed for six weeks.
 Five days after the shootings, 100,000 people demonstrated in Washington, D.C. against the war.

-The personal writings and effects of William Schroeder, as well as supporting material about his life, are on display in a special section at the May 4 visitor's center at Kent State University as of summer 2019.
+The personal writings and effects of William Schroeder, as well as supporting material about his life, are on display in a special section at the May 4 visitor center at Kent State University as of summer 2019.